About Us/Repertoire

 DEEP HARMONY – this little hymn written by Handel Parker has long become Carlton’s warm up anthem but rarely makes it into a concert.

-DIVINE BRAMAH – a stirring operatic chorus piece by Georges Bizet from the opera The Pearl Fishers.
+DIVINE BRAMAH – a stirring operatic chorus piece by Georges Bizet from the opera The Pearl Fishers which opens any concert with a bang.

 GWINLLAN A RODDWYD (THIS LAND OF MINE) – a rousing piece of patriotic music for the choir composed by Caradog Williams.
-The piece raises the call for protecting your own land in order to pass onto to future generations and is highly rousing and staring.
-A slight nod to the Welsh origins of this pieces is presented antiphonally in Welsh during the opening as a solo, but then the choir performs the piece in English.
+The piece raises the call for protecting your own land in order to pass onto future generations and is highly rousing and staring.
+A slight nod to the Welsh origins of this piece is presented antiphonally in Welsh during the opening and mid point as solos by Nicholson Dye, but the choir performs the piece in English.

-HEART OF GOLD – this new piece for the choir written by Neil Young has quickly become a favourite for the singers and audiences with its catchy refrain and mid sections that show off the choirs vowel tone production.
+HEART OF GOLD – this piece for the choir written by Neil Young has quickly become a favourite for the singers and audiences with its catchy refrain and mid sections that show off the choirs vowel tone production, it is also an afterparty favourite.

 HELP ME RHONDA – this bouncy piece written by Beach Boys Brain Wilson and Mike Love as an attempt to fend off the British Musical Invasion can lift any concert with thoughts of the summer and perhaps even surfing for those more daring!